theRealKarlos/rust-gov-data/README.md

 ### Output

 - The resulting CSV file is uploaded to the configured S3 bucket under the key `DataGovUK_Datasets.csv`.
+- **CSV Format:** Each row contains the dataset metadata (id, title, description, license, organisation, created, modified, format), followed by one column for each download URL.
+The columns are named `download_url_1`, `download_url_2`, etc., up to the maximum number of URLs found in any dataset.
+If a dataset has fewer URLs, the extra columns are left empty.

 ## Dependencies